decidim/decidim/docs/advanced/notifications.md

 When invoked it simply performs some validations and enqueue an `EmailNotificationGeneratorJob` and a `NotificationGeneratorJob`.

 The validations it performs check if the resource, the component, or the participatory space are published (when the concept applies to the artifact).

+When the `Decidim.config.batch_email_notifications_enabled`  is enabled (disabled by default), the `EventPublisherJob` checks if the current notification has to be sent now or if it is in batch.
+If the priority is `"batch"`, it does not enqueue `EmailNotificationGeneratorJob` but it still enqueue `NotificationGeneratorJob`

 ## The \*Event class